 Quick answers to the questions that usually pop up next.

-Run risk-based protocols: start with the most likely failure modes and important cleaners iterate materials in parallel; gate release on clear threshold performance (e.g., no cracks under 200 cycles of QAC wipes at defined dwell).
+Run risk-based protocols: start with the most likely failure modes and critical cleaners iterate materials in parallel; gate release on clear threshold performance (e.g., no cracks under 200 cycles of QAC wipes at defined dwell).

 Lock specifications past trade names.
 Need lot-level documentation and periodic verification (FTIR fingerprints, melt flow windows, additive attestations) tied to your compatibility grid.